RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

-However, that “unrealistic” tone became its greatest virtue, and in fact its immortal quality.
+That “unrealistic” tone that the 808 was criticized for so early on eventually became its greatest virtue, and in fact its immortal quality.
 The 808 developed a cult following shortly after its “failure,” largely built upon its deep and booming bass drum sound.
-Marvin Gaye was an early convert, and helped establish the TR-808’s reputation by using it as the basis for the groove in Sexual Healing in 1982.
+Marvin Gaye was an early convert and helped establish the TR-808’s reputation by using it as the basis for the groove in Sexual Healing in 1982:

 To clarify, the TR-808 drum machine had a range of samples, covering kick, snare, claps, toms, hi hat, and cowbell.
 The snare, hi hat, and especially kick are by far the most commonly used today.
 In fact, when “808” is used in the shorthand, it refers to the kick specifically.

 I once heard that two famous chefs, Jacques Pepin and Gordon Ramsay, can each judge another chef’s skill level by watching them cook an egg.
 In my opinion, the test for producers is how skillfully they handle bass frequencies in their tracks.
 When a track’s bass is balanced, it feels powerful and really “grooves.”
 It makes people want to dance!

 But when the bass is handled incorrectly, you can risk a muddy mess, or a powerless track with no heart.

 And the 808 is a unique challenge.
 Although the 808 sound was designed to be a kick drum, its use is a little more complex than that.
 It can actually be used as a kick, as a bass, as both, or as a bassy tone that accompanies separate bass and kick tracks.

 Furthermore, many beats make creative use of the 808.
 For example, you can duplicate the 808 sound and apply different kinds of compression, EQ, pitch shifting, and transient shaping to each, and then make a pattern out of the resulting palette of sounds.